Will Marquette cover the spread vs. Texas? Betting Trends, Record ATS

 Additional Marquette Insights & Trends

-- The 79.3 points per game the Golden Eagles put up are 13.4 more points than the Longhorns give up (65.9).
+- The Golden Eagles record 79.3 points per game, 13.4 more points than the 65.9 the Longhorns give up.

 - Marquette is 3-2 against the spread and 6-1 overall when scoring more than 65.9 points.